danirus/django-inline-media/docs/tutorial.rst

 Motivation
 ==========

-You might find this application useful if you need to add inline content to a TextField.
-A blogging app is a good candidate.
-In general, any custom model in your project aimed to show text combined with inline media may benefit from it.
+Django-inline-media help your users place images or collections of images as inlines in texts.

-Django-inline-media comes with two media models: Picture and PictureSet, but you can create yours to support other media formats or providers.
+Any application used to write text that needs to insert inline pictures is a good candidate to adopt Django-inline-media.
+The app will render the text with inline pictures or picture sets, and when defined as clickable pictures will be overlayed in a bigger size on top of the page.

-This tutorial explains how to install and configure django-inline-media, how to integrate it in your web project and how to use the new widget.
+Django-inline-media comes with two media models: Picture and PictureSet, but you can create your own inline types to support other media formats or providers (`oembed <http://oembed.com>`_ based content coming soon).

-It additionally supports the Wysihtml5 rich text editor by providing a replacement for the Wysihtml5's ``insertImage`` command.
+This tutorial explains how to install and configure django-inline-media, how to integrate it in your web project and how to use the widget.
+It additionally supports the `Wysihtml5 <http://xing.github.com/wysihtml5/>`_ rich text editor by providing a replacement for the Wysihtml5's ``insertImage`` command.
 See the **demo_wysihtml5** for details on this feature.

 .. index::